 1. Open Data Intermediaries and Economic Ownership Rights

-Absent in the research literature is a consideration of how data intermediaries may infringe on the ownership rights of the individual actors from whom they ‘extract’ data.
-At the individual level, data may hold less value and is readily exchanged.
-However, at the collective or aggregated level, data become more valuable, placing the intermediary in a position to extract additional value from the data without necessarily providing fair compensation to those who provided the data.
-This research project will study the actors and data flows in a data ecosystem to determine the effects of open data intermediaries, particularly on the economic ownership rights of those who provide data.
+Absent in the research literature is a consideration of how data intermediaries interpret the ownership rights of the individual actors from whom they ‘extract’ data.
+At the individual level, data may hold less value and is readily exchanged in data for free services economies.
+However, at the collective or aggregated level, data become more valuable, placing the intermediary in a position to extract additional value from the data.
+What is unclear is whether intermediaries provide fair compensation, either monetary or in other forms of value, from this added value to those who provide the data.
+This research project will study the actors and data flows in a data ecosystem to determine the effects of open data intermediaries, both positive and/or negative, particularly on the economic ownership rights of those who provide data.

 January 2015 to December 2017